Relic

 Vigorous and thick-blooded,

-And, slower now with the years,
+Through her youth and, slower now with the years,

 Lets her spite take hold,

-Driving her to distraction:
+Driving her to distraction –

 She would have them all shot,